adamant/adamant.language.reference/ideas-considering.md

 ## Don't Use `new` for Structs

 Desipte the justification given for using new with structs and tuples, there is still enough reason to consider not doing that.
 Instead, struct construction could look like a static call to the constructor or to the type name.
 So `My_Struct` would be constructed by calling `My_Struct(value)`.
 However, unlike C# all structs would be required to be initalized.
 There would be no default struct construction.
 This function all like syntax reflects that fact that no heap memory is being allocating, but some conbstruction work may be being done.
 It also removes confusions around trying to use the other new construction syntaxes on structs.
 For example, `new?` wouldn't make any sense for structs.

+## Rename `for` Loop to `foreach`

+The `foreach` keyword seems to read better.
+Compare "for child in children" to "for each child in children".
+The keyword `for` reads better for counted loops.
+Compare "for i equals 1 to 10" to "for each i equal 1 to 10".
+Of course, there is the mixed case "for each i in 1 to 10" which is unclear.

+## Change Divergent Function Type to `never`

+This is what TypeScript uses for it.
+The other common name is `nothing` but that would read as equaivalent to a return void function.
+The disadvantage of never is that it might read strangly if we used the type somewhere else.